9/11: The Twin Towers: Alayne Gentul

 Alayne Gentul was Director of Human Resources at Private Banker's Fiduciary Trust.
 She was on the 97th floor of the South Tower when the second plane hit along with several other co-workers.
 She calls her husband Jack and relays information on what she and her co-workers were trying to do in light of the situation.
-Jack tells Alayne and her co-workers to hit the sprinkler systems to try to get some water flowing, but were unsuccessful.
+Jack tells Alayne and her co-workers to hit the sprinkler systems to try to get some water flowing, but they were unsuccessful.
 Knowing that she may not make it out, Alayne tells Jack to inform their sons that she loved them.
 After hanging up, Jack calls his local priest and asked him to set up a prayer chain.
 Alayne and her co-workers were killed in the collapse of the South Tower.